 Upon arrival in Dar es Salaam, you will be met and transferred to the Protea Courtyard.

-This morning you will be transferred back to the airport for the light aircraft flight to Ruaha, where you arrive in camp for a late lunch.
+This morning you will be transferred back to the airport for the light aircraft flight to Ruaha, where you arrive at Jongomero Camp for a late lunch.
 Second only to Katavi in its aura of untrammeled wilderness, but far more accessible, Ruaha protects a vast tract of the rugged, semi-arid bush country that characterizes central Tanzania.
 Its lifeblood is the Great Ruaha River, which courses along the eastern boundary in a flooded torrent during the height of the rains, but dwindling thereafter to a scattering of precious pools surrounded by a blinding sweep of sand and rock.

 A fine network of game-viewing roads follows the Great Ruaha and its seasonal tributaries, where, during the dry season, impala, waterbuck and other antelopes risk their life for a sip of life-sustaining water.
 And the risk is considerable: not only from the prides of 20-plus lion that lord over the savannah, but also from the cheetahs that stalk the open grassland and the leopards that lurk in tangled riverine thickets.
 This impressive array of large predators is boosted by both striped and spotted hyena, as well as several packs of the highly endangered African wild dog.
 With over 530 species of bird, a huge population of buffalo, elephant and lion, plus a unique combination of both lesser and greater kudu, roan antelope and African wild dog, Ruaha offers as definitive a cross-section of wildlife as any park on the continent.
 Explore on game drives and walks with the excellent camp guides.